 Answer Precision Tool Listed by qilin Ransomware Group

-On July 6, 2026, the ransomware group Qilin added Answer Precision Tool to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On July 6, 2026, the ransomware group Qilin added Answer Precision Tool to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.

 Public reporting indicates the incident involves a successful ransomware deployment followed by data exfiltration.
 The Qilin group published details of the breach on its leak site, accessible via the Tor network.
 Available reporting describes the exposed material as internal files, though the exact volume and full list of data types remain unconfirmed in open sources.
 No precise victim count or list of affected individuals has been released.
 The listing appeared on the group’s official leak portal, a standard step in Qilin’s extortion process when ransom demands go unmet.